 When a sidewalk in Tucson is deemed unsafe by the manager of public works, the property owner will receive a notice through mail and a physical posting adjacent to the affected sidewalk.
 The notice will detail what repairs or replacements need to be made, as well as explain the hazard present.
 The property owner also has the right to appeal the decision of the public works manager.
 Tucson requires that all sidewalk repairs must be completed within 45 days of the notice.
 Failure to comply will result in the city hiring their own crews to complete the project, with the property owner may being charged for the work done.
 To ensure compliance it is recommended to hire a concrete contractor with the necessary permits.

 If you’re looking to add value to your home, consider incorporating stamped or decorative concrete finishes.
 There are a multitude of pattern and color options to choose from, ensuring you’ll find a design that complements your home and landscape.
-Denver Concrete Inc. can install a driveway with engraved patterns, glossy, stamped, or aggregate finishes for a sophisticated look.
-To learn more about their driveway removal and installation services, or to receive a quote, simply give them a call at (520) 277-2571.
+Tucson Concrete Pros can install a driveway with engraved patterns, glossy, stamped, or aggregate finishes for a sophisticated look.
+To learn more about our sidewalk repair services, or to receive a quote, simply give them a call at (520) 277-2571.

 Sidewalks serve as connectors, linking neighborhoods, parks, schools, shopping centers, and various public spaces.
 They encourage a sense of community and facilitate social interactions as people pass by each other, sharing smiles and greetings.
 These pathways foster a sense of belonging, making urban areas more livable and fostering a greater sense of community engagement.